JaehoonSong12/ydjs-publish/book01-raw/chapter01-01.md

 ---

-## Chapter 5: Prime and Composite Numbers
+## Section 5: Prime and Composite Numbers

 ### What are Prime and Composite Numbers?